Aztec sun stone: Second ring

 The second concentric zone or ring contains several square sections, with each section containing five points.
-Directly above these square sections are small arches are said to be feather ornaments.
+Directly above these square sections are small arches that are said to be feather ornaments.
 Directly above these are spurs or peaked arches that appear in groups of four.
-There are also eight angles that divide the stone into eight parts, which likely represent the sun's rays placed in the direction of the cardinal points.
+There are also eight angles that divide the ring into eight parts, which likely represent the sun's rays placed in the direction of the cardinal points.

 Third and outermost ring

 Two fire serpents, Xiuhcoatl, take up almost this entire zone.
 They are characterized by the flames emerging from their bodies, the square shaped segments that make up their bodies, the points that form their tails, and their unusual heads and mouths.
 At the very bottom of the surface of the stone, are human heads emerging from the mouths of these serpents.
 Scholars have tried to identify these profiles of human heads as deities, but have not come to a consensus.
 One possible interpretation of the two serpents is that they represent two rival deities who were involved in the creation story of the fifth and current "sun", Queztalcoatl and Tezcatlipoca.
 The tongues of the serpents are touching, referencing the continuity of time and the continuous power struggle between the deities over the earthly and terrestrial worlds.

 In the upper part of this zone, a square carved between the tails of the serpents represents the date Matlactli Omey-Ácatl ("13-reed").
 This is said to correspond to 1479, the year in which the Fifth Sun emerged in Teotihuacan during the reign of Axayácatl, and at the same time, indicating the year in which this monolithic sun stone was carved.